christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/README.md

 ### Our thesis and installation/configuration instructions
 https://github.com/christofferholmstedt/BachelorThesis

-To get our report in a readable PDF we have used "pdflatex" on Ubuntu 11.04 and 12.04.
-It should be enough to download package "texlive".
+To get our report in a readable PDF we have used "pdflatex" on Ubuntu 11.10 and 12.04.
+It should be enough to download and install package "texlive".

+    # Instructions for Ubuntu 11.10 and Ubuntu 12.04 LTS

     # Clone this repository
     git clone git://github.com/christofferholmstedt/BachelorThesis.git